 If you’re not a levy paying employer, the government will fund at least 95% of the apprenticeship training and assessment costs.
-You’ll be asked to fund 5% cash contribution to the cost, paid directly to the training provider.
+The government will ask you to fund 5% cash contribution to the cost, paid directly to the training provider.

 You’re also able to receive a transfer of funds from a levy paying company, who may not be able to spend their levy allocation.
 They can transfer up to 25% of their levy funds to another employer.

-We can also help you access transfer funding.
-Contact us to find out how.
+We can also help you access transfer funding, so contact us to find out how.

 - Can I take on more apprentices than my apprenticeship levy will cover?

 Yes you can, there isn’t a limit.
-You’ll be required to fund 5% of the training and assessment costs and the government will cover the remaining 95%.
+The government will require you to fund 5% of the training and assessment costs and they will cover the remaining 95%.

 Additional payments and help are available to help cover the costs of training a 16-18 year old apprentice, or an apprentice aged 19-24 who has previously been in care or has a Local Authority Education, Health and Care Plan (EHCP).